Bio

 Page

-Christopher Lane (PhD, University of London) taught Victorian studies, medical humanities, and the history of medicine at Northwestern until his retirement in 2022 at age 56.
-A former Guggenheim fellow, awarded the Prescrire Prize for Medical Writing, with a previous appointment at Emory University, he specializes in 19th- and 20th-century psychology, psychiatry, and intellectual history.
-He has held Northwestern’s Pearce Miller Research Professorship and remains a member of the university’s Center for Bioethics and Medical Humanities in the Feinberg School of Medicine.
+Christopher Lane (PhD, University of London) taught medical humanities, Victorian studies, and the history of medicine at Northwestern until early retirement in 2022, and remains a member of the university’s Center for Bioethics and Medical Humanities.
+A former Guggenheim fellow, awarded the Prescrire Prize for Medical Writing, he specializes in 19th- and 20th-century psychology, psychiatry, and intellectual history.
+He previously taught at Emory University and has held Northwestern’s Pearce Miller Research Professorship.

 Lane’s work has appeared in the New York Times, Washington Post, Boston Globe, Los Angeles Times, Chicago Sun-Times, Slate, TIME, Huffington Post, Chronicle Review, Daily Beast, and several other newspapers and magazines.
 He has also contributed more than fifty articles to journals such as Raritan, Novel, Victorian Studies, Common Knowledge, Theory and Psychology, and the International Literary Quarterly.